M1nJun/FolderWatcher/README.md

 # FolderWatcher

+Here's some stuff I learned in the process:

 getcwd()

 The preferred method for obtaining the current working directory is the getcwd() system call, which POSIX standardized: